-Basketball Coach - The LCA head basketball coach is responsible for all aspects of the LCA basketball program.
-This includes establishing and maintaining a Godly discipline within the program, selecting the players for each team, coaching the players, discipling the players (Matthew 28:19), vetting and selecting assistant coaches, establishing the practice schedule, conducting the practices, establishing the game schedule, finding places to practice and play games, coordinating with other schools on game logistics (i.e., place, time), and performing all other logistics and coordination required to run the basketball program.
+The LCA athletic coaches are responsible for all aspects of their athletic programs.
+This includes establishing and maintaining a Godly discipline within the program, selecting the players for each team, coaching the players, discipling the players (Matthew 28:19), vetting and selecting assistant coaches, establishing the practice schedule, conducting the practices, establishing the game schedule, finding places to practice and play games, coordinating with other schools on game logistics (i.e., place, time), and performing all other logistics and coordination required to run the program.